Sports in Toronto: American football

 Toronto also has a long history with American football.
 The first professional U.S. football team to play a home game in Toronto was the Los Angeles Wildcats of the American Football League of 1926, the first major competitor to the National Football League for the dominance of professional football.
 While the Wildcats nominally represented Los Angeles, California, frequent travel to the west coast still posed a major obstacle so the team was instead a traveling team based in Illinois and played most of its games in the home stadiums of its opponents, with the exception of the Toronto game.
 The Wildcats lost the regular season game to the New York Yankees (which would join the National Football League (NFL) the following year) 28–0 in front of 10,000 fans at Maple Leaf Stadium on November 8, 1926.
 The NFL has had a presence in Toronto since 1959 when the Argonauts hosted three NFL teams in a three-season span.
 The nearby Hamilton Tiger-Cats also hosted a game against the Buffalo Bills, then an American Football League team.
 Several decades later, the American Bowl and later the Bills Toronto Series brought both preseason and regular season games to the Rogers Centre.

 There have been several failed attempts to establish a professional American football franchise in Toronto in the past.
 A Toronto group submitted a bid for an American Football League expansion team for the city in 1960, the expansion fee set at $125,000, with plans to play in the league's second season in the following year.
 Toronto interests continued pursuing an AFL team for several years, with the league naming the city as a potential expansion market in 1965.
 In 1964 a Toronto group applied for a United Football League franchise, but ultimately withdrew their bid for a team.
 Following the season, a Toronto group attempted to purchase the Canton Bulldogs of the UFL to relocate them to Toronto.
 When the Continental Football League was established for the 1965 season with former UFL teams, the Quebec Rifles of the UFL were admitted and transferred to Toronto to become the Toronto Rifles due to a lack of a suitable facility in Montreal.
 The Rifles competed in the Continental League from 1965 to 1967, but the owners pulled out in the middle of their final season after having lost a reported $400,000 in their final full season.
 The league took over the club and planned to have it play all of its games on the road, but several weeks later the team folded.
+The Universal Football League announced in 1973 that it would begin play the following year with Toronto was listed as one of ten teams, but the league never launched.